jessi25924/CymruVineyardProject1/README.md

 * [image colour picker](https://imagecolorpicker.com/) assisted in generating the colour palette for the site's design.

 * [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) by Adam Pritchard: A reference for writing README.md and TESTING.md files, supplemented by guidance from Code Intitute.

+### Code

+* Markdown Cheatsheet provided by Adam Pritchard, Code Institute.

+* The majority of the codebase for this website is built using [Bootstrap](https://getbootstrap.com/).
+Bootstrap's prebuilt components and responsive grid system were utilised to create a modern and user-friendly design with minimal custom coding.

+* Footer placement: The idea for keeping the footer fixed at the bottom of the page, regardless of contetnt length, was inspired by a Code Institute lesson.
+The solution was implemented using Bootstrap's utility classes.

+* Navbar positioning: Similarly, the technique to align the navigation bar at the top right of the page was inspired by Code Institute.
+This adjustment also leveraged Bootstrap's features.

+By combining Bootstrap's built-in functionality with insights from Code Institute lessons, the site achieves a seamless blend of professional design and tailored adjustments.

 ### Acknowledgements